|For whatever reason, Russians have been spamming Scribbles.|

 IVAN: “Boris, have another vodka and quit your proletariat bitching.”

 After a few weeks of this nonsense, I decided to end my détente with the Russians.
 My analytics for November were now misleading, the data a falsehood.
 I became red with anger.
-If the Russians wanted war with me, then war it will be, I said to myself one evening during a Monday Night Football halftime show.
+If the Russians wanted war with me, then war it will be, I said to myself during a Monday Night Football halftime show.

 My first move was to go to Google Secret.Google.com to get intelligence on these mudaks.
-I learned that Secret.Google.com is a referral spam site set up for the purposes of self-promotion and screwing up your analytics.
+I learned that Secret.Google.com is a referral spam site set up for the purposes of self-promotion and screwing up your data.
 I also learned there was a way to block these spam artists in Google Analytics, which I did.
 A few days later the hits from Secret.Google.com stopped.
 Victory was mine.

 I monitored my sites’ analytics for a few days and found no referral spam from Russia or any where else.
 Thanksgiving came and all was quiet.
 My sites’ analytics were flat-lining.
 Under normal circumstances this would be cause for concern.
 But I was elated.
 I’d rather get no hits than ones driven by spam.